merdok/homebridge-webos-tv/README.md

   - For a *single button*  set the desired channel number as the value
   - For *multiple buttons* set an array of channel numbers as the value
   - Channels can also be opened when the TV is off, in that case an attempt to power on the TV and afterwards open the chosen channel will be made.
+- `notificationButtons` [optional]
+Wheter the notification buttons service is enabled.
+This allows to create buttons which when pressed display the specified text on the TV screen.
+Useful for HomeKit automation or to display text on TV for viewers. **Default: "" (disabled)**
+  - For a *single button*  set the desired notification text as the value
+  - For *multiple buttons* set an array of notification texts as the value

 ## Special thanks
 [lgtv2](https://github.com/hobbyquaker/lgtv2) - the Node.js remote control module for LG WebOS smart TVs.